 When the battery voltage gets even higher, the laptop does all sorts of extra optional work (such as computations for my AI project): another ~30W.

-This means that the system can absorb up to ~50W of excess available power with useful computational work, eg the entire output of an 8-turbine MotorWind.
+This means that the system can absorb up to ~50W of excess available power with useful computational work.
+Such as the entire output of an 8-turbine MotorWind...

-For stability I have discovered that it is wise to slowly ramp up consumption, eg by raising maximum CPU clock, then slowly adding more load to the CPUs, etc, etc, over a matter of several minutes, and then back off very quickly to a minimal draw (a la TCP slow-start) if any of the sensors suggest that battery voltage is dropping.
+For stability I have discovered that it is wise to slowly ramp up consumption.
+Start by raising maximum CPU clock, then slowly add more load to the CPUs, etc, etc, over a matter of several minutes.
+Then back off very quickly to a minimal draw (a la TCP slow-start) if any of the sensors suggest that battery voltage is dropping.